Microsoft Edge: Development

 On April 8, 2019, the first builds of the new Edge for Windows were released to the public.
 On May 20, 2019, the first preview builds of Edge for macOS were released to the public, marking the first time in 13 years that a Microsoft browser was available on the Mac platform.
 The last time a Microsoft browser was available on the Mac platform was Internet Explorer for Mac, which was withdrawn in January 2006.

 On June 18, 2019, IAmA post on Reddit, an Edge developer stated that it was theoretically possible for a Linux version to be developed in the future, but no work had actually started on that possibility.
 On June 19, 2019, Microsoft made Edge available on old Windows versions for testing.
 Then on August 20, 2019, Microsoft made its first beta build of Edge available for Windows and macOS.
-At Microsoft Ignite, Microsoft released an updated version of the Edge logo.
+At Microsoft Ignite, the company revealed the brand new, wave-like logo for Edge.

 The new Edge was released on January 15, 2020, and was gradually rolled out to all Windows 10 users.
 The new Edge was also rolled out to Windows users via Windows Update.
 Windows Vista and earlier were not supported at the time Edge started supporting older Windows versions.

 On September 22, 2020, Microsoft announced that a beta version of Edge for Linux would be available in preview form in October 2020.
 This comes after the company announced in November 2019 that a Linux version would be developed and confirmed in May 2020 that the Linux version was in development.
 The first preview build for Linux was released on October 20, 2020.

 Full support for the new Edge on older Windows versions was scheduled to end on January 15, 2022, but was later extended to January 15, 2023.

 On April 29, 2022, Microsoft announced integrated VPN support for Microsoft Edge, coming in line with this privacy feature with Chrome and Firefox.
 There will be a free version of the integrated Edge VPN available but is limited to 1 GB of data transfer.

 On November 14, 2024, Microsoft announced that they will drop support for CPUs that lack the SSE3 instruction set with the release of Edge version 128.

 As of March 2, 2025, the Edge Canary channel has begun automatically disabling Manifest V2 extensions, notably impacting the uBlock Origin extension.
 However, thus far, they can be manually turned back on, and this doesn't affect the Dev, Beta, and Stable channels.
 This move, part of the transition to Manifest V3 (first imposed by Google in Google Chrome and subsequently in Chromium), has sparked notable debate among privacy advocates and users.